drsii/semantic-projects/demo/ROADMAP.md

 #Project Name Roadmap

-While the project maintainers strive to keep this document updated, it should be used as a reference only.
-Using the information herein should be weighed carefully before making decisions on your project or purpose.
+*While the project maintainers strive to keep this document updated, it should be used as a reference only.
+Using the information herein should be weighed carefully before making decisions on your project or purpose.*

 **Proposed**:     All features, ideas, & recommendations pending review.

 **Accepted**:     All proposals accepted for inclusion.

 **Started**:      All accepted proposals on deck for next release.

 **Rejected**:     All proposals rejected post review.

 **Reclassified**: All proposals reclassified to a different project.

+---

 ##Proposed